 DFC, the mexico city based design duo of Tony Moxham and Mauricio Paniagua, has created and is selling individual sculptures using this technique on doll’s heads.
 The result are wonderfully creepy pieces of modern art they call Chaquira sculptures.

 Each Chaquira is painstakingly crafted by using the huichol technique on beeswax coated plastic doll heads (some still with hair). measuring an average of 6″ tall, they’d be amazing as a collection.
 You can commission a custom one as well.
+Please note all prices are subject to change.

 Prince Mushi I, 7.5″ tall, $747.50: